 Professor Almaguer’s various publications include Racial Fault Lines: The Historical Origins of White Supremacy in California second edition (Berkeley: University of California Press, 2009) and the widely-reprinted “Chicano Men: A Cartography of Homosexual Identity and Behavior” differences: A Journal of Feminist Cultural Studies, Vol. 3, No. 2 (Summer 1991).
 His most recent articles include “Looking for Papi: Longing and Desire among Chicano Gay Men” in A Companion to Latina/o Studies, Renato Rosaldo and Juan Flores, Eds.
 (New York: Blackwell, 2007); “The Material and Cultural Worlds of Latino Gay Men,” in Gay Latino Studies, Michael Hames-Garcia and Ernesto Martinez Eds., (Durham: Duke University Press, 2011) and a co-authored article (with Salvador Vidal-Ortiz, Hector Carrillo, and Carlos Decena) entitled “Revisiting Activos and Pasivos: Towards New Cartographies of Latino and Latin American Male Same-Sex Desire” in Latino/a Sexualities: A Reader, Marysol Asencio, Ed., (New York: Rutgers University Press, 2009).
 The last article received the Carlos Monsivais Award for the Best Academic Essay in the Social Sciences from the Sexualities Section of the Latin American Studies Association in 2010.

-Among his forthcoming publications include: “The Latin Americanization of Race Relations in the United States,” in Du Bois Review: Social Science Research on Race, “Juntos Pero No Revueltos: Race, Citizenship, and the Conundrums of Latinidad,” in Reinventing Race, Reinventing Racism, John J. Betancur and Cedric Herring, Eds., (Boston: Brill) and “Race, Racialization, and Latino Populations” in Racial Formation in the Twenty-First Century, Daniel Hosang, Oneka Bennett, and Laura Pulido, Eds.
-(Berkeley: University of California Press).
-He also continues to labor on a book manuscript entitled Border Men: Gender and Sexuality in the Life Histories of Chicano Gay Men which is under contract with the University of California Press.
+Among his most recent publications include: “The Latin Americanization of Race Relations in the United States,” in Du Bois Review: Social Science Research on Race, (2012); “Juntos Pero No Revueltos: Race, Citizenship, and the Conundrums of Latinidad,” in Reinventing Race, Reinventing Racism, John J. Betancur and Cedric Herring, Eds., (Boston: Brill, 2012) and “Race, Racialization, and Latino Populations” in Racial Formation in the Twenty-First Century, Daniel Hosang, Oneka Bennett, and Laura Pulido, Eds.
+(Berkeley: University of California Press, 2012).
+He is also co-editor, with Ramon Gutierrez, of a forthcoming anthology entitled The Contours of Latino Studies that will be published in Spring 2016 by The University of California Press.
+A revised version of an earlier article, retitled “Longing and Same-Sex Desire among Mexican Men,” will appear in that publication.

 Teresa Carrillo, Associate Professor